Age of Apocalypse: Gambit and the X-Ternals

 Gambit (Remy LeBeau)'s X-Ternals consist of Sunspot (Roberto de Costa), Jubilee (Jubilation Lee), Strong Guy (Guido Carosella) and Lila Cheney.
-They are sent deep into space using Lila's teleportation in order to retrieve a shard of the M'Kraan Crystal, essential to the verification of Bishop's alternate reality.
+They are sent deep into space using Lila's teleportation to retrieve a shard of the M'Kraan Crystal, essential to the verification of Bishop's alternate reality.
 The X-Ternals are pursued by Rictor, a henchman of Apocalypse desperate to earn his master's praise by killing Gambit.
-Upon reaching Shi'ar space, the X-ternals fight the Imperial Guard in order to retrieve the crystal shard.
-Upon their return to Earth, Strong Guy betrays the team, not only stealing the M'Kraan Crystal, but also kidnapping Magneto's son, Charles.
+Upon reaching Shi'ar space, the X-ternals fight the Imperial Guard to retrieve the crystal shard.
+Upon their return to Earth, Strong Guy betrays the team, not only stealing the Crystal, but also kidnapping Magneto's son Charles.
 This title replaced X-Force.

 Generation Next

 Generation Next consists of a young group of mutant students trained by the husband and wife team of Colossus (Piotr "Peter" Rasputin) and Shadowcat (Katherine Pryde-Rasputin).
-They consist of Chamber (Jonothan "Jono" Starsmore), Husk (Paige Guthrie), Mondo, Vincente Cimetta, and Skin (Angelo Espinoza).
+They consist of Chamber (Jonothan Starsmore), Husk (Paige Guthrie), Mondo, Vincente Cimetta, and Skin (Angelo Espinoza).
 They are sent by Magneto into the Seattle Core to rescue Colossus' sister, Illyana Rasputin, who is the last surviving transdimensional teleporter.
 Illyana Rasputin is a slave of the Sugar Man, one of Apocalypse's prefects and ruler of the Seattle Core.
 Mondo finds Illyana Rasputin and hides her inside of his body, intending to smuggle her out at shift change.
 When Mondo is found out, the ensuing fight finds the Sugar Man killing Mondo with a blast from his tongue, exposing the rest of Generation Next.
-While fighting a near hopeless battle, Generation Next is left for dead by Colossus, who sacrifices them in order to save his sister.
+While fighting a near hopeless battle, Generation Next is left for dead by Colossus, who sacrifices them to save his sister.
 This title replaced Generation X.

 Astonishing X-Men

 The Astonishing X-Men are led by Rogue (Anna Marie Lehnsherr, Magneto's wife) and consist of Sabretooth (Victor Creed), Blink (Clarice Ferguson), Wild Child (Kyle Gibney), Morph (Kevin Sydney) and Sunfire (Shiro Yoshida).
 They are sent by Magneto to stop the cullings, which are being undertaken by Holocaust, Apocalypse's son and one of his horsemen.
 While helping with the evacuation and protection of humans, Sabretooth asks Blink to teleport him to Holocaust's location, which she reluctantly does.
 Sabretooth and Holocaust fight a vicious duel but Sabretooth is defeated and seemingly killed, horrifying Blink.
-(Sabretooth had rescued Blink from Mr. Sinister and she had come to see him as her dearest friend and mentor.)
 The team then fights Holocaust and his Infinites, destroying his factory.
 However, Holocaust manages to escape and the team returns to Xavier's mansion, where Rogue learns that both her son and her husband have been captured.
 Sabretooth is revealed by Iceman to have survived the battle, to Blink's delight.
 This title replaced The Uncanny X-Men.